shift-devs/twitch-gamepad/README.md

 `a 5` presses the A button for 5 seconds

+Multiple commands can be issued in a single command to be executed simultaneously, e.g. `a b 5` or `lt rt start select`

 Below is a table of all movement commands.
 Commands are case insensitive.

 | Command | Result |